lcarsde/lcarswm/readme.md

 # lcarswm
 It's a window manager written in Kotlin.
-The goal is to finish it and if that happens to happen, it will look like an LCARS interface.
+The goal is to finish it and if that happens to happen, it will hopefully look somewhat like an LCARS interface.

+LCARSWM has two kinds of monitors, one primary monitor (which maps to the X primary monitor) and "other" monitors.
+Only the primary screen has the upper (currently empty) information area in normal mode.
+The other screens normal mode looks just like the maximized mode.
+If there's no primary screen defined in the X server, then LCARSWM will use the first monitor it finds as primary.

+LCARSWM displays one window at a time per screen although that might change in the future (maybe I'll make it tiling).
+Windows always open on the primary monitor and can be moved to other monitors with keyboard short cuts.
+At some point, I'd love to have that managable via touch though, because what would an LCARS interface be without touchscreen usability.

 ## Acknowledgements
 Thank you very much to the creators of the following resources: